 Provides an overview of the planning, implementation, and evaluation of clinical information systems.
-Assists student in recognizing the applications of nursing informatics in healthcare systems.
+Assists students in recognizing the applications of nursing informatics in healthcare systems.
 Includes a historical review of the evolution of nursing informatics and current trends.
-Prepares student with knowledge and skills necessary to retrieve, manage, and generate data relevant to evidence-based practice.
+Provides students with an understanding and analysis of information management systems in evidence-based advanced nursing practice.

 Builds on prior knowledge of basic statistical concepts, including descriptive statistics and the components of statistical inference (p-values and hypothesis testing).
 Emphasizes ethically generated application and results rather than clinical theory.
 Focuses on application of statistical methods that evaluate evidence-based nursing practice including inferential statistics (t-test, ANOVA, risk index, linear and multiple regression, and other multivariate tests).
 Requires writing narrative and tabular results using APA format.